unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ### Throwing errors

-Instances of `Error` that are thrown or returned from an entrypoint function are rendered in the browser as an error info box (including a stack trace when running in `dev` stage).
+Instances of `Error` that are thrown or returned b an entrypoint function will be rendered in the browser as an error info box including a stack trace when running in `dev` stage.

 ```typescript
 export default {